ttanninen/freeride_spot_review_webapp/README.md

 <h1>Powderatlas</h1>
 Social web application where users can create, share and view freeride spot recommendations.

 This is an assignment project for University of Helsinki's Databases and Web-Development course.
+Many of the features are still under development.
+As of now the application has the following features:

+The complete application will have at least these features (along with better looking UI)
 <ul>
 <li>The user can create an account to the application and sign in to the application.</li>
 <li>The user can add spot recommendations to the application.
 In addition, the user can edit and delete the recommendations they have added.</li>